 Have you ever wondered how different your life would’ve been if you could be anybody or anything you wanted to be?
 Maybe turn into Super Man or Wonder Woman in the blink of an eye.
 While it might be a laughable desire for you, there are people out there who take this a little too seriously.

-It is wishful thinking when you dream of it, but it becomes identity theft when you go ahead and impersonate someone else, of course not your favorite comic book character.
+It is wishful thinking when you dream of it, but it becomes identity theft when you go ahead and impersonate someone else, who is not your favorite comic book character.

 What is identity theft?